 Learn how to resolve common issues with your heart-rate reading on your Fitbit device.

 Occasionally your device may have difficulty getting a strong signal, especially during exercises that cause your arm to move vigorously such as high-intensity interval training or boxing.
 Try to relax your wrist and stay still for up to 10 seconds.
-On Fitbit Versa 2, you might also notice a spike or dip in your reading as your device finds your heart rate.
+You might also notice a spike or dip in your reading as your device finds your heart rate.
 In both cases, normal tracking should resume shortly.

-See more tips in How do I track my heart rate with my Fitbit device?
+See more tips in How do I track heart rate with my Fitbit device?

 Your watch is searching for a stronger reading, and normal tracking should resume shortly.

 Heart-rate tracking is turned on automatically.
 If you turned heart-rate tracking off, turn it back on: